bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

 function configurePageHandler() {
     // Run the callback on turbo:click on any page. const onClick = wkof.turbo.on.click(callbackFunction);
-    // The returned object contains a reference to the listener, using the event name as the property name. let eventName = wkof.turbo.events.click.name;
+    // Returned object contains a reference to the listener, using the event name as the property name. let eventName = wkof.turbo.events.click.name;
     const onClickListener = onClick[eventName]; // alternative: onclick['turbo:click']